kamacite-linux/beadm/README.md

   need to parse CLI output or use `pkexec`.
 This also enables writing applications that can be distributed via Flakpak.

+- Polkit integration for fine-grained permissions and an authorization UI, rather than requiring `sudo` for evey operation.

 - Linux package manager integration.

 ## Installation